-In celebration of International Whiskey Day, I broke out a bottle of one of my favorite Irish whiskeys.
+In search of something new, I broke out a bottle of one of my favorite Irish whiskeys.
 Several months back, we caught a Broadway production in a nearby city and we had dinner at a traditional Irish restaurant.
 I asked the bartender what kind of Irish whiskey he’d recommend for a bourbon drinker and without hesitation he grabbed a bottle of Tullamore DEW 12 Year and handed me a pour.

 It’s D.E.W, not dew